Bernard Montgomery: Operation Market Garden

 Montgomery was able to persuade Eisenhower to allow him to test his strategy of a single thrust to the Ruhr with Operation Market Garden in September 1944.
-The offensive was strategically bold.
-Following the Allied breakout from Normandy, the Supreme Allied Commander of the Allied armies on the Western Front, General Dwight D. Eisenhower, favored pursuing the German armies northwards and eastwards to the Rhine on a broad front.
+The offensive was strategically bold, although Lieutenant General Humfrey Gale, the "senior administrative and logistics officer" for SHAEF (Supreme Headquarters Allied Expeditionary Force) considered Montgomery's narrow-thrust strategy to be "logistically unrealistic", and in his opinion "a ruse merely to demonstrate later that he had been prevented from winning the war quickly by Eisenhower's caution."
+At a strategy meeting on 10 September 1944, Montgomery became so belligerent that Eisenhower was prompted into saying "Steady, Monty!
+You can't speak to me like that.
+I'm your boss."
+Following the Allied breakout from Normandy, Eisenhower favored pursuing the German armies northwards and eastwards to the Rhine on a broad front.
 Eisenhower relied on speed, which in turn depended on logistics, which were "stretched to the limit".
-Supreme Headquarters Allied Expeditionary Force (SHAEF) did provide Montgomery with additional resources, principally additional locomotives and rolling stock, and priority for air supply.
+SHAEF did provide Montgomery with additional resources, principally additional locomotives and rolling stock, and priority for air supply.
 Eisenhower's decision to launch Market Garden was influenced by his desire to keep the retreating Germans under pressure, and by the pressure from the United States to use the First Allied Airborne Army as soon as possible.

 Montgomery's plan for Operation Market Garden (17–25 September 1944) was to outflank the Siegfried Line and cross the Rhine, setting the stage for later offensives into the Ruhr region.
 The 21st Army Group would attack north from Belgium, 60 mi through the Netherlands, across the Rhine and consolidate north of Arnhem on the far side of the Rhine.
 The risky plan required three Airborne Divisions to capture numerous intact bridges along a single-lane road, on which an entire Corps had to attack and use as its main supply route.
 The offensive failed to achieve its objectives.